liseh/LISEH_2021/README.md

 # LISEH 2021 [WORK IN PROGRESS]
-## Linked Data & the Semantic Web for Humanities Research (ZIM-ACDH, ÖAW-ACDH-CH)

 LISEH 2021 takes place virtually.
 During the morning session will be lectures of 45 min each.
 The input sessions are complimented by exercises in the afternoon, the *Lightning Talks* or the *Public Lecture*.
 All of the exercises are designed in such a way that they consist of a *Working time* on your own or in groups together with a tutor and of the Afternoon meeting, where the solutions are discussed.